All Posts

 Greetings from Barrio Horseshoe, where the second draft of my novel is finally complete.
 Now, the real work begins.
 Authors often identify as either "pantsers" or "plotters."
 This refers to those who write by the seat of their pants versus those who meticulously plot everything out.
 Most of us fall somewhere in between.
 Notable exceptions include John Grisham and, I believe, David Baldacci, who have elaborate storyboards, character bios, and clear arcs before they even write

-I wrote the drones into Gone To Ground because of their ubiquity in the world and their deeply annoying sound.
-My hope was readers could identify with wanting to move out if drones hovered endlessly over your neighborhood.
-This past year has offered an uncanny array of life-imitating-art scenarios, and this, the spying drone, has finally appeared - sadly.
-The article is from Minneapolis and here is a summary: In Minneapolis, residents opposing ICE operations have reported a
+The Unwelcome Buzz of Drones I wrote the drones into Gone To Ground because of their ubiquity in our world and their deeply annoying sound.
+My hope was that readers could relate to the desire to escape if drones hovered endlessly over their neighborhoods.
+This past year has offered an uncanny array of life-imitating-art scenarios, and the spying drone has finally appeared—sadly.
+In Minneapolis, residents opposing ICE operations have reported a surge of mysterious drone sighti

 Gone To Ground